argoproj-labs/argocd-operator/docs/reference/argocd.md

 Name | Default | Description
 --- | --- | ---
+Image | `registry.redhat.io/rh-sso-7/sso74-openshift-rhel8` | The container image for keycloak.
+This overrides the `ARGOCD_KEYCLOAK_IMAGE` environment variable.
 Provider | [Empty] | The name of the provider used to configure Single sign-on.
 For now the only supported option is keycloak.
 VerifyTLS | true | Whether to enforce strict TLS checking when communicating with Keycloak service.
+Version | `sha256:39d752173fc97c29373cd44477b48bcb078531def0a897ee81a60e8d1d0212cc` | The tag to use with the keycloak container image.

 ### Single sign-on Example